Hermann Lang: Postwar racing

 The onset of World War II robbed Lang of his best years but after the war ended, he returned to racing in 1946 without a team, driving a six-year-old BMW to victory in the first post-war race in Germany held at Ruhestein.
-In 1949 he began sports car racing and then competed in Formula Two racing before joining the Mercedes Grand Prix racing team in Argentina, at the Buenos Aires Grand Prix in 1951.
-In 1952, at age 43, he teamed up with Fritz Riess to capture the 24 hours of Le Mans.
-The following year, he published his autobiography titled "Grand Prix Driver," with the Foreword written by the Mercedes team manager, Alfred Neubauer.
-Published in Germany, it was translated into English by Charles Meisl and brought out in England.
+In 1949 he began sports car racing and then competed in Formula Two racing before rejoining the Mercedes Grand Prix racing team which in early 1951 tested pre-war Mercedes-Benz W154 in Formula Libre races in Argentina, the 1951 Buenos Aires Grand Prix (I) and 1951 Buenos Aires Grand Prix (II), in which Lang finished second and third.